digital-futures-academy/airport-challenge/README.md

 ```
 #### Tests
-1. test that @Plane passed to takeOffPlane is not in the planesAtAirport array.
+1. test that takeOff plane returns false when trying to call takeOffPlane;
 2. test that the planesAtAirport length shouldn't change after calling takeOffPlane.

 ---